ASIS operates collaboratively within Australia's National Intelligence Community

 ASIS in the National Intelligence Community

-The National Intelligence Community (NIC) was officially formed following the Australian Government's adoption of the 20 Independent Intelligence Review's (IIR) recommendations.
+The National Intelligence Community (NIC) was officially formed following the Australian Government's adoption of the Independent Intelligence Review's (IIR) 20 recommendations.

-The NIC comprises of the ten agencies - the Australian Secret Intelligence Service (ASIS), the Office of National Intelligence (ONI), the Australian Signals Directorate (ASD), the Australian Geospatial-Intelligence Organisation (AGO), the Australian Security Intelligence Organisation (ASIO), the Defence Intelligence Organisation (DIO), Australian Criminal Intelligence Commission (ACIC), the intelligence functions of the Australian Federal Police (AFP), the Australian Transaction Reports and Analysis Centre (AUSTRAC) and the Department of Home Affairs.
+The NIC comprises 10 agencies - the Australian Secret Intelligence Service (ASIS), the Office of National Intelligence (ONI), the Australian Signals Directorate (ASD), the Australian Geospatial-Intelligence Organisation (AGO), the Australian Security Intelligence Organisation (ASIO), the Defence Intelligence Organisation (DIO), Australian Criminal Intelligence Commission (ACIC), the intelligence functions of the Australian Federal Police (AFP), the Australian Transaction Reports and Analysis Centre (AUSTRAC) and the Department of Home Affairs.

-These agencies and departments form the Australian Government's intelligence enterprise, working to collect, analyse and disseminate intelligence information and advice in accordance with Australia's interest and national security priorities.
+These agencies and departments form the Australian Government's intelligence enterprise, working to collect, analyse and disseminate intelligence information and advice in accordance with Australia's national interest and national security priorities.

 Difference between ASIS and ASIO